GitHub with Visual Studio Code Guide

 Efficiency, simplicity, and team collaboration capabilities are some of the most in-demand qualities, in the modern working environment.
 Visual Studio Code as a code editor brings a lot of useful features for developers of all kinds.
 Pair that with the in-program use of the git version control system, and you have yourself an all-around go-to program for your developers to work on.

-In this article, we will talk about the Visual Studio Code GitHub integration, from the basics of how to set it up, to the detailed description of all of the useful features that comes with Visual Studio Code and GitHub working together.
+In this article, we will talk about the Visual Studio Code GitHub integration, from the basics of how to configure github vscode, to the detailed description of all of the useful features that comes with Visual Studio Code and GitHub working together.
+We will discuss

 How to add GitHub extension to Visual Studio Code